Frequently Asked Questions

 Yes.
 In 1993, Congress passed the Vaccines for Children Program (VFC).
 Contained in the legislative language and further explained in the 103rd Congressional Record, Congress explicitly provided for state vaccine programs by stating that any state willing to provide vaccines to providers without cost for all children not already eligible through the VFC could purchase vaccines off the CDC VFC contract.

-Can KidsVax® staff help our state set up a universal purchase program?
+Can KidsVax® help our state set up a universal purchase program?

 Yes.
 Through KV Foundation, we donate time on a limited basis to state teams that are exploring universal purchase options.
 Check out the Resources page for more information on implementing a universal purchase program.

-Will my state need to obtain CDC’s permission to create a universal purchase program?
+Will my state need to obtain CDC’s permission?

 Are state general funds needed to operate a universal vaccine purchase program?

-No. Operating costs are built into the assessment costs.
+No. Operating costs are built into the assessments.
 General operating costs generally decrease after the initial implementation phase.
-Further, most states include a modest reimbursement factor (typically in the 3-5% range) to reimbursement certain state cost associated with universal vaccine ready programs.
+Further, most states include a modest reimbursement factor (typically in the 3-5% range) to reimbursement certain state costs associated with universal vaccine programs.

 What does “universal vaccine purchase” mean?

 How are universal purchase programs funded?

 Universal purchase programs are funded through public-private partnerships.
-Health plans, insurance carriers, and third-party administrators cover all or a significant portion of immunization for the privately insured through assessments.
+Health plans, insurance carriers, and third-party administrators cover all or a significant portion of vaccine costs for the privately insured through assessments.

 How do universal purchase programs affect federally funded vaccines?

 They don’t.
 Children who are eligible for vaccines under the federally funded Vaccines for Children (VFC) program continue to receive those vaccines at no cost to doctors, clinics, and other providers.
-VFC status screening remains a federal requirement for each visit by a young patient.
+VFC status screening remains a federal requirement for each visit by a child.